Archierowe/guess_the_fruit/README.md

 #### Parent goals: What do parent goals look like?

 Parents have a tough job finding aspects of entertainment that are not 'wasteful' for their children.
-Hundreds and thousands of games are designed to grab the attention of children, this game is designed to bring an element of fun and colour and music to fruits that Parents may be trying to introduce to their little ones.
+Hundreds and thousands of games are designed to grab the attention of children and their parent's money, this game is designed to bring an element of fun and colour and music to fruits/food that parents may be trying to introduce to their little ones.
 Children now have the chance to interact with the visual elements that they have, only thus far, enjoyed through the screen.
 Now, parents can play with their children and bring this much loved sensory experience out of the screen and into their laps.

 What would parent's like in a game?